-- (1) Provide at least one (1) person who holds a current FAA appropriate pilot certificate and medical certificate with ratings appropriate for the operator's aircraft. - (2) Have established business hours recorded with the ODA. - (3) Own or lease at least one (1) airworthy aircraft. - (4) Ensure pilots and aircraft are in compliance with ODA registration laws.
+- (1) Provide at least one (1) person who holds a current FAA appropriate pilot certificate and medical certificate with ratings appropriate for the operator's aircraft. - (2) Keep premises open and services available to meet market demand. - (3) Own or lease at least one (1) airworthy aircraft. - (4) Ensure pilots and aircraft are in compliance with ODA registration laws.